JulienAlardot/AlignmentReporter/README.md

 # AlignmentReporter
+## An unexpected package critical bug provoked by incorrect versionning in packages is waiting to be fixed

 A tool for DM to easily make __Alignment Change Graphs__ for their Campaigns, __with a save system__ to switch between parties.
 Originally just a part of a larger toolbox, I am currently making it a standalone project.